johngncook/Bitcoin-Analysis/README.md

 Here is a link to their website: https://www.quandl.com/

 * Tweets with #Bitcoin were webscraped from bitinfochart's bitcoin tweets historical chart here: https://bitinfocharts.com/comparison/bitcoin-tweets.html
+Script providing code for webscraping the page is contained in Bitcoin_Tweet_Scraper.ipynb.

 ## Author